artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

-The program begins with an initial nested loop that simply initializes the elements in A, B, and C, which we will not analyze.
-Then, another nested loop follows, performing a computation that stores in C the sum of the elements in A and B. This is the loop we will analyze in the cache.
+Analyze the cache behaviour for the following configurations:

-b.
-Two-way set associative data cache.
+a.
+Two-way set associative data cache with *Write Allocate*.
+To have this configuration, make the following changes to the latest configuration:

   - Increase the number of ways to 2: 2<sup>N</sup> Ways = 1
   - Reduce the number of lines to 2, to keep the total data cache size the same: 2<sup>N</sup> Lines = 1

-  - Test the two available write allocation policies: *Write No-Allocate* and *Write Allocate*.
+b.
+Two-way set associative data cache with *Write No-Allocate*.

 c.
-Four-way set associative data cache.
+Four-way set associative data cache with *Write Allocate*.

 d.
-Modified program: A programmer suggests the following modification for the program that runs in a two-way set associative data cache with write allocation.
+Modified program: A programmer suggests the following modification for the program that runs in a two-way set associative data cache with *Write Allocate* (cache used in item *a*).
 Analyze in detail the cache behaviour in this case.

 ```
 #define N 4